seananderson/csasdown/README.md

 This code creates a temporary directory somewhere on your file system.
 In Windows this will be in `C:\Users\your_user_name\AppData\Local\Temp` unless you provide a directory to the *tmp_dir* argument in the `create_tempdir_for_latex()` function.

+The `where = "r"` part in the `create_tempdir_for_latex(type = "resdoc", where = "r")` call tells the function to look for the `resdoc.tex` file in the root directory of your project.
+If the compilation of the document fails for any reason, this file is left in the root directory.
+If it succeeds, it is found in the `_book` subdirectory.
+In that case you would use `create_tempdir_for_latex(type = "resdoc", where = "b")`.
+Usually you want to debug when compilation fails, so you would usually use `where = "r"` (the default).

-When you run the `tinytex::latexmk("resdoc.tex")` command from within that temporary directory, latex only will be run on the `resdoc.tex` file and the PDF or Word file will be generated.
-You can debug latex errors here by modifying the .tex file directly and re-running the `tinytex::latexmk("resdoc.tex")` function to see if it compiles.
+When you run the `tinytex::latexmk("resdoc.tex")` command from within that temporary directory, LaTeX will be run on the `resdoc.tex` file and the PDF or Word file will be generated.
+You can debug LaTeX errors here by modifying the .tex file directly and re-running the `tinytex::latexmk("resdoc.tex")` function to see if it compiles.
 Once it does it is up to you to figure out what R code in your project needs to be modified to fix this issue.
-Note this directory is garbage-collected by R meaning it will be destroyed.
-Don't write any code in there that you need to keep.
+Note this directory is garbage-collected by R meaning it will be destroyed once the R session is closed.
+Don't write any code in the .tex file that you intend to keep.

 When you are done, return to your project's root directory:
 ```r